YDLIDAR/ydlidar_ros_driver/README.md

 ydlidar_ros_driver is a new ros package, which is designed to gradually become the standard driver package for ydlidar devices in the ros environment.

-## Compile & Install YDLidar SDK
+## Compile & Install S2-Pro SDK

 ydlidar_ros_driver depends on YDLidar-SDK library.
-If you have never installed YDLidar-SDK library or it is out of date, you must first install YDLidar-SDK library.
+If you have never install SDK S2-Pro library or it is out of date, you must first install S2-Pro library.
 If you have installed the latest version of YDLidar-SDK, skip this step and go to the next step.

-1. Download or clone the [YDLIDAR/YDLidar-SDK](https://github.com/YDLIDAR/YDLidar-SDK) repository on GitHub.
+1. Download or clone the [YDLIDAR/S2-Pro](https://github.com/YDLIDAR/S2-Pro) repository on GitHub.
-2. Compile and install the YDLidar-SDK under the ***build*** directory following `README.md` of YDLIDAR/YDLidar-SDK.
+2. Compile and install S2-Pro with the branch name intensity in the *** build *** directory following `README.md` of YDLIDAR/S2-Pro.
 ## Clone ydlidar_ros_driver

 1. Clone ydlidar_ros_driver package for github :